beiqicheng/Quantitative-metagenomics/README.md

 To estimate taxon-specific genome equivalents per liter: The number of annotated single-copy genes is divided by the internal standard recovery ratio (R).
 The result is normalized by the volume of seawater filtered (1 L for AMT29).

-To identify recA genes in the metagenomics, bacterial recA protein sequences were downloaded from NCBI, metagenome reads were queried against the custom RecA database using DIAMOND blastx, with top hits having a bit score > 50.
+To identify recA genes in the metagenomics, bacterial recA protein sequences were downloaded from NCBI, metagenome reads were queried against the custom recA database using DIAMOND blastx, with top hits having a bit score > 50.
 The results were also checked against the KEGG database (https://www.kegg.jp/ghostkoala/) to confirm the recA annotation.
 For the psbO gene, assembled reads were searched against the psbO database generated from Tara Oceans datasets using BLASTn (e-value < 0.001, %id > 80%, bit score > 50).

 ## Curated databases for _recA_ and _radA_ genes

-Archaeal radA and acterial recA protein databases were download from  NCBI containing the key words "recA", "recombinase RecA", or "recombinase A".
-To shrink the recA database, proteins from opportunistic pathogens were removed, such as _Streptococcus pneumoniae_, _Klebsiella pneumoniae_, _Staphylococcus aureus_, _Salmonella enterica_, _Enterococcus faecium_ and _Pseudomonas aeruginosa_.
+Archaeal radA and acterial recA protein databases were download from  NCBI containing the key words "recA", "recombinase recA", or "recombinase A".
+To shrink the recA database for ocean samples, proteins from opportunistic pathogens were removed, such as _Streptococcus pneumoniae_, _Klebsiella pneumoniae_, _Staphylococcus aureus_, _Salmonella enterica_, _Enterococcus faecium_ and _Pseudomonas aeruginosa_.

 The _recA_ and _radA_ gene databased in our study are available at https://doi.org/10.6084/m9.figshare.28921349.v1.